Christmas News for Women

 Religion is so often used to put down, subjugate and control women.
 That’s what religion has always done, control people.

-At Christmas we celebrate the birth of Jesus, who contrary to popular belief was not a blonde haired blue eyed perfect baby with a halo round his head, born in a beautifully tended warm farmyard scene with a halo round his head.
+At Christmas we celebrate the birth of Jesus, who contrary to popular belief was not a blonde haired blue eyed perfect baby, born in a beautifully tended warm farmyard scene with a halo round his head.

-See, Mary wasn’t the only badass unacceptable woman in Jesus family, he came from a long line of them, I imagine Mary proudly telling him when he was a child, the stories of his ancestors, Ruth, Rahab, Tamar and Bathsheba, telling him that if it were not for these mighty women, who refused to accept being the second class citizens men believed them to be, then he wouldn’t be here.
+Mary wasn’t the only badass unacceptable woman in Jesus family, he came from a long line of them, I imagine Mary proudly telling him, when he was a child, the stories of his ancestors, Ruth, Rahab, Tamar and Bathsheba.
+Telling him that if it were not for these mighty women, who refused to accept being the second class citizens men believed them to be, then he wouldn’t be here.
 I imagine her teaching her son to stand up for women like Tamar, forced through their circumstances to use their cunning to get justice, I imagine her telling him to demand justice for rape victims like Bathsheba accused of adultery, to treat illegal immigrants like Ruth with love and generosity, to protect the dignity of sex workers like his great great great (etc) grandmother Rahab.
-These women, all women society rejected, that men said “you’re not acceptable” these “not-good-enough women” are believed, by Christians to have been absolutely instrumental in the birth of who we believe to be the most important figure in human history.
-We believe these “sinful women” as the religious types like to call them to have been hand-picked, chosen by God, for their tenacity, their strength of character and their love, just as Mary was, to play a really important role in his plan for the world.
+These women are all women society rejected, that men said “you’re not acceptable” to.
+These “not-good-enough women” are believed, by Christians to have been absolutely instrumental in the birth of who we believe is the most important figure in human history.
+We believe these “sinful women” as the religious types like to call them, had been hand-picked, chosen by God, for their tenacity, their strength of character and their love, just as Mary was, to play an important role in his plan for the world.

 Leave.
 Her.
 Alone.